Chemistry BS/MS

 Suggested Course Sequence

 To assist students in achieving their academic goals within the program, we recommend the following course sequence.
-It is important to note that undergraduate research is highly encouraged.
+It is important to note that research experience in the fifth year is required and undergraduate research is highly recommended.

 Fall Semester (17 credits)